Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Turing Machines.md

 - A **Turing Machine** is a 7-tuple $M = (Q, \Sigma, \Gamma, \delta, q_0 , q_{accept} , q_{reject})$, where:
 • Q is a finite set of states.
 • $\Sigma$ is the input alphabet, which does not include the blank symbol ⊔.
-• $\Gamma$ is the tape alphabet, where Σ ⊆ Γ and ⊔ ∈ Γ is the blank symbol.
+• $\Gamma$ is the tape alphabet, where \Sigma \subseteq \Gamma and ⊔ \in \Gamma is the blank symbol.
-• δ : Q × Γ → Q × Γ × {L, R} is the transition function, which specifies
+• \delta : Q × \Gamma → Q × \Gamma × {L, R} is the transition function, which specifies
 the machine’s movement.
-• q0 ∈ Q is the initial state.
+• q0 \in Q is the initial state.
-• qaccept ∈ Q is the accepting state.
+• qaccept \in Q is the accepting state.
-• qreject ∈ Q is the rejecting state, where qreject ̸= qaccept .
+• qreject \in Q is the rejecting state, where qreject ̸= qaccept .
 Components of a Turing Machine
 The Turing Machine consists of three primary components:
 129130
 7. INTRODUCTION TO TURING MACHINES
-• Tape: An infinite tape divided into cells, each capable of holding a symbol from the tape alphabet Γ. The tape serves as both input and unlimited memory.
+• Tape: An infinite tape divided into cells, each capable of holding a symbol from the tape alphabet \Gamma.
+The tape serves as both input and unlimited memory.
 • Head: The machine has a head that can read and write symbols on the tape and move either left (L) or right (R) on the tape.